Anti-communism: Post-Cold War era developments

-Anti-communism became significantly muted after the 1980s–1990s Chinese economic reform and the fall of the Soviet Union and Eastern bloc Communist governments in Europe between 1989 and 1991, the result of which being that fear of a worldwide Communist takeover was no longer a serious concern.
+Anti-communism became significantly muted after the 1980s–1990s reform and opening up of China and the fall of the Soviet Union and Eastern bloc Communist governments in Europe between 1989 and 1991, the result of which being that fear of a worldwide Communist takeover was no longer a serious concern.
 However, remnants of anti-communism remain in foreign policy with regard to Cuba and North Korea.
 In the case of Cuba, it was not until the Obama administration that the United States began to weaken (though not lift) its economic sanctions against the country.
 Tensions with North Korea have heightened as the result of reports that it is stockpiling nuclear weapons and the assertion that it is willing to sell its nuclear weapons and ballistic missile technology to any group willing to pay a high enough price.
 Ideological restrictions on naturalization in United States law remain in effect, affecting prospective immigrants who were at one time members of a Communist party and the Communist Control Act which outlaws the Communist Party still remains in effect, although it was never enforced by the Federal Government.
 Some states also still have laws banning Communists from working in the state government.